 Local Authority Discretionary Business Grant Scheme Criteria

 The period for submitting an application is between Monday 13th July and noon on Monday 27th July.
 All applications submitted by the deadline will be assessed with eligible applicants awarded a grant based on agreed criteria.
+Please read the councils discretionary business grant policy for detailed information.
 If funds are available for a further round of applications, details will be announced across our normal media channels including the council’s website.

 The Local Authority Discretionary Grant Scheme is primarily aimed at micro and small businesses who were not eligible for other support schemes including the Small Business Grant Fund or the Retail, Leisure and Hospitality Grant Fund.
 Before you apply for this grant please check that you are not eligible for any of these other support schemes first and more details are given below.